Skip to main content

 Identify your issue:

-• Grey icon - USB not recognized
+• Grey icon with no dot — Dashcam is off or USB not present

-• Files corrupted - Can't play recordings
+• Corrupted files — Can't play recordings

 • Missing footage — Gaps in recordings